ericc-ch/ericc-ch/README.md

 and Anthony Fu

-and Douglas Wreden (Not an open source maintainer)
+and Douglas Wreden (Sort of an open source maintainer)

 ![DougDoug Approved](./dougdoug-approved.gif)